Simbolik/complete-seo-control/README.txt

 = How do I add custom SEO to a new post or page? =

-Simply create your post/page, then go to the SEO Control plugin, navigate to the Articles or Pages tab, search for your content, and click "Edit SEO" to customize.
+Simply create your post/page, then go to the SEO Control plugin, navigate to the Articles or Pages tab, use the search box or pagination to find your content, and click "Edit SEO" to customize.

+= Can I customize H1 headings for categories and tags? =

+Yes!
+The Categories and Tags tabs allow you to customize the title, meta description, and H1 heading for each category or tag.

 = What happens if I don't set custom SEO? =